iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 \end{equation}
 </p>

 If we solve this problem, we only find **one** of the two local optima of our neural net loss.
-If we choose the wrong activation matrix, it will not be the global optima of the non-convex network.
+If we choose the wrong activation matrix, it will not be the global optimumu of the non-convex network.
 If we change the activation matrix to $$(\begin{smallmatrix} \cone & 0 \\ 0 & \czero \end{smallmatrix})$$ we would get the only other local minimum.

 __Equivalent Convex problem.__